In a 400-billion-emails-a-day world, accurate contacts are your edge.

 Cons

-Best for: anyone who needs to see the social footprint of contacts when using Gmail or LinkedIn.
-Discoverly is not a full email finder but a useful supplement for understanding prospects.
+Best for: Google or LinkedIn users who want to see the social footprint of their contacts.
+Discoverly is not an email finder but does provide good context to get you acquainted with prospects.

 6. FindThatLead